 In the context of an interest rate cap, the seller of the option is the cap provider, with the cap purchaser buying the option.
 Using the above example, the player’s average points per game represents the expected level of LIBOR at the end of the next period.
 The option pays out when the index rate exceeds the strike price (the player scores more than expected).

 When determining the price of the option, the cap seller will look at market expectations for LIBOR as well as how confident they are in those rate projections.

 Let’s look at the cost of a cap in two different volatility environments.

 Index 1-month LIBOR

-Volatility spiked last year following the surprise election of Donald Trump.
+Volatility spiked in 2016 following the surprise election of Donald Trump.
 In December 2016, the market expected LIBOR to average 1.57% over the next three years.
 This is also known as the ‘at-the-money’ (ATM) rate.